kkruel8100/data-sourcing-challenge/README.md

 Step 2:

-Navigate to the collected_data.csv and open the file to view the collected data.
+Navigate to the collected_data.csv in GitHub report.
+The output can be viewed in the "Preview" panel.

 Alternatively,